Norsk-Tipping/kafka-connect-jdbc-flatten/README.md

      With mode flatten, field(s) from the record key and record value can be specified in:
-     - flatten.pk_propagate_value_fields: Fields from the record value that match are to be propagated down to each target table and shall be constrained as (copmposed) primary key.
+     - flatten.pk_propagate_value_fields: Fields from the record value that match are to be propagated down to each target table and shall be constrained as (composed) primary key.
      - pk.fields:
      Fields from the record key that match are to be propagate down to each target table and shall be constrained as (composed) primary key.